AviroopGhosh/TAS-Forge/documentation/Technical_Overview.md

 - **Network-Derived Clock Drift Delay (NCD) Method:** Improves upon WCD by incorporating clock drift estimates derived from network-based time synchronization, leading to tighter bounds.
 - **Network-Derived Clock Drift Adjustment (NCA) Method:** Refines WCA by dynamically adjusting scheduling using measured clock drift information obtained through synchronization.

-## 🚦Gate Control List (GCL)
+## 🚦Gate Control Lists (GCLs)
-GCLs are a fundamental output that governs the precise scheduling of frame transmissions at each switch egress port within the network.
-Setting precise GCLs at each egress port of switches is essential to ensure time-sensitive streams are deterministic.
+GCLs are a fundamental output of TAS-Forge, governing the precise scheduling of frame transmissions at each switch egress port within the network.
+Setting precise GCLs at each egress port of switches is essential to ensure time-sensitive streams maintain their deterministic aspects.

-In TAS-Forge, these are automatically generated given the scheduling frameworks selected.
+In TAS-Forge, these are **automatically generated** given the scheduling frameworks selected.

 Each GCL specifies:
 - **Scheduling durations** that specify when transmission is permitted for different traffic classes (e.g., time-sensitive vs. non-time-sensitive traffic).